 - Check to see if the baby will respond to you.
-Tap the baby gently.
-Gently shake his shoulders to see if he will move.
+Tap the heel of the baby’s foot and call

 - Turn the baby flat on his back on a hard surface.

-- If baby is not breathing, remove clothes from his chest.
+- If baby is not breathing, remove clothes from his or her chest.

-- Place the middle and ring fingers just below that line on the breastbone and lift the index finger from the breastbone.
-(Compressions are done with two fingers right below the imaginary line.)
-Push down on the breastbone 1½ inches toward the backbone.
-Compress the infant’s chest 30 times (at a rate of 100 compressions per minute).
+- Place 2 fingers just below that line on the breastbone and push down hard on the breastbone 1½ inches toward the backbone.
+Let the chest come back to its normal position after each compression.
+Compressions are done fast at a rate of 100 per minute.

-- After you have compressed the chest 30 times, open the baby's airway for mouth-tomouth breathing using the head lift-chin lift method (See page 3, Step 3).
+- After you have compressed the chest 30 times, open the baby's airway for mouth-to-mouth breathing using the head lift-chin lift method (see chart on page 3, step 3).
 Tip the head back with one hand on the forehead.
-Use the tips of the fingers of your other hand to lift the chin upward (Picture 3).
+Use the tips of the fingers of your other hand to lift the chin upward.
 Be careful not to close the baby's mouth completely.
 Tilt the head just until the nose is aimed at the ceiling.
 Do not tilt the head too far back because this may close the baby's airway).

-- Give 2 breaths (See page 3, Step 4).
+- Give 2 breaths (see chart on page 3, step 4).
 To do this, place your mouth over both the baby's mouth and nose to form an airtight seal.
-Breathe in only enough air to make the baby's chest rise (Picture 5).
-Since the baby's lungs are small, only small puffs of air are needed to fill the lungs.
+Breathe in only enough air to make the baby's chest rise.
+Since the baby's lungs are small, only small puffs of air are needed to fill them.

 - Repeat 30 compressions and 2 breaths for a total of 5 times.

 - If you still have not called 911 because you are alone and did not have a cell phone, call 911 after 5 sets of compressions and breaths.
 Then, resume CPR until help arrives.
 If help is already on the way and the child is not moving or breathing, continue CPR.